dhararaghu777/myProfile/README.md

 ## My Profile
-#### It is open-source portfolio website provides free profile hosting facility to the user.
+#### It is a web based portfolio website provides free profile hosting facility to the user.

 Software-stack: MERN stack